xixogo5105/uiptv/README.md

 4.  **Linux DEB packaging (Debian/Ubuntu):** `fakeroot` must be installed for `.deb` builds.

-To compile the project, you can use Maven profiles to target specific operating systems and package formats.
-The final application will be generated in the `target/dist` directory.
+To compile the project, use Maven profiles from the repository root to target specific operating systems and package formats.
+Native packaging output is generated in `javafx-app/target/dist`.
+Each module also writes its own intermediate build output under its local `target/` directory.

 ### Build Commands
 Here are some examples of how to build the application for different targets.